nnethercote/Rust-CUDA/guide/src/cuda/gpu_computing.md

 CUDA is currently one of the best choices for fast GPU computing for multiple reasons:
 - It offers deep control over how kernels are dispatched and how memory is managed.
-- It has a rich ecosystem of tutorials, guides, and libraries such as cuRand, cuBlas, libnvvm, optix, the PTX ISA, etc.
+- It has a rich ecosystem of tutorials, guides, and libraries such as cuRAND, cuBLAS, libNVVM, OptiX, the PTX ISA, etc.
 - It is mostly unmatched in performance because it is solely meant for computing and offers rich control.
 And more...

-However, CUDA can only run on NVIDIA GPUs, which precludes AMD gpus from tools that use it.
-However, this is a drawback that is acceptable by many because of the significant developer cost of supporting both NVIDIA gpus with CUDA and AMD gpus with OpenCL, since OpenCL is generally slower, clunkier, and lacks libraries and docs on par with CUDA.
+However, CUDA can only run on NVIDIA GPUs, which precludes AMD GPUs from tools that use it.
+However, this is a drawback that is acceptable by many because of the significant developer cost of supporting both NVIDIA GPUs with CUDA and AMD GPUs with OpenCL, since OpenCL is generally slower, clunkier, and lacks libraries and docs on par with CUDA.

 # Why Rust?